 In the Philippines where I was born and grew up, the smell of lots of pounded and finely chopped Bawang is a joy.
 In Germany, the smell and taste of Bawang is not a welcome treat, but still even if i can not buy fresh Bawang, I buy finely ground Garlic available in the spice and herb section of the local supermarkets

 Brathering refers to a traditional dish from Germany made from fresh Herring (green Herring) which are cleaned (with head and guts removed), filleted , dusted with flour or floured and fried and then pickled in vinegar marinade.

 Brathering literally means "fried Herring".
 But a Herring can only be called "Brathering" when the Herring is fried then marinated in vinegar

-Below is a picture of Brathering (on the right side) which is served in a Restaurant in Bremen serving traditional foods from North Germany.
+Below is a picture of Brathering (on the right side) which is served in a Restaurant in Bremen (Goedeken in Berckstrasse) serving traditional foods from North Germany.
 This Restaurant also serves another traditional food called Labkaus.